magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-28409-magento-patch-magento-web-server-crashing-out-of-memory.md

 labels: 2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.4.0,QPT,QPT 1.0.5,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,cron,memory,out of memory,quote,support tools
 ---

 The MDVA-28409 patch solves the issue where the cron job for removing quotes stopped due to having to process a large number of items.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) v.1.0.5 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) v.1.0.5 is installed.

 ## Affected products and versions